Register a District of Columbia Foreign LLC

 How much does it cost to file the Foreign Registration Statement in DC?

-Regular filings (online or by mail) cost $220 and take about 15 business days to process (add extra time for mailed filings).
+Regular filings (online or by mail) cost $220.
 If you choose to file in person, DC will charge you a $100 expedited fee for same-day service in addition to the regular $220 filing fee.
-Online and mail filings can also choose expedited service; $50 for 3 day processing, and $100 for same-day service.
+Online and mail filings can also choose expedited service: $50 for 3-day processing, or $100 for same-day service.

 How do I file my Foreign Registration Statement in District of Columbia?

 The DLCP accepts online, mail, and in person filings.